 Clothing: Pay special attention to protecting yourself against the cold.
 Wear sweaters and trousers with a thick overcoat or down clothing when going outside.
 The scenery is usually snowy, so remember to bring a pair of snow glasses to protect your eyes and shoes with good traction.

 Altitude Sickness: Most visitors suffer from it.
 Jiuzhaigou Airport is at 3,500 meters altitude.
 The area of the park that most tourists visit lies between 2,000 meters (6,561 feet) at the entrance to about 3,000 meters (9,800 feet).
 This is quite high.
 Most people will get altitude sickness the first day or two.
 Most people find that the low temperatures and high altitudes make a long walk difficult.
 The altitude sickness varies from person to person, so it is suggested that you consult your doctor.
 Visitors with heart disease and high blood pressure should take precautions when traveling there.

 Nuorilang Waterfall: The waterfall is in Shuzheng Valley.
-It is considered the most beautiful waterfall in Jiuzhaigou, and it is the widest waterfall (300 meters wide).
+It is considered the most beautiful waterfall in Jiuzhai Valley National Park, and it is the widest waterfall (300 meters wide).
 In winter it is a spectacular frozen waterfall that hangs on the rocks.
 You can also see the frozen ponds.
 But be careful lest you slip!

 January is in the middle of low season for visitors.
 The snow is quite charming this month, but the leaves are off most of the trees except the evergreens.